brian-penguin/packrat/blog/packrat_getting_setup.md

 In our namespace we are requiring the reagent.core and reagent dom so we can generate our html into the dom.
 We then define a method that returns our bold-greeting component.This we use in our simple-example-component to say "Hello World"!

 At the bottom of this file we see a function called `run` this is what we pointed to in our `shadow-cljs.edn` config file for the module of our app.
-In it we are going to log that we are running and then render our componet!
+In it we are going to log that we are running and then render our component!
+The `^:export` metadata at the beginning of the function tells ShadowCljs to "export" this function so that it can be called from the Javascript runtime.

 Now lets run our watch command to start up the application and file watching
 ```